QueenDekim/QueenDekim/README.md

 <h2 align="left">Hi 👋!
-My name is Victor Collins and I'm a Python-Developer & DevOps Engineer from Russia.</h2>
+My name is Victor Collins and I'm a Python-Developer from Russia.</h2>

 ###
 <details>